ethereum/sourcify/README.md

 ### Launch service

 ```
-./run.sh 80 repository db
+docker-compose -f docker-compose-testing.yaml up --build
 ```

-This will build the project in a docker container, launching the monitor and server.
+This will build the project in docker containers, launching the monitor and server.
 Verified sources and contract addresses will be stored in `repository` and `db` folders in your project root.
 The directories are created automatically if they don't exist.

-`public/index.html` will be served to `http://localhost`
+`/ui/dist/index.html` will be served to `http://localhost:1234`

-Stop the docker run with: `docker stop $(docker ps -a -q)` (Stops all containers)
+Stop the docker run with ctrl-c

 ### Tests